hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 #### Swirlds Native Support
 ##### Overview
 This library provides classes that assist other modules to load native libraries packaged in dependency jars.
-This library provides a pattern to describe libraries for different architectures and operating systems.

 ##### Constraints
 This module will not depend on hedera-services artifacts, so it cannot include logging, metrics, configuration, or any other helper module from that repo.